 What is rodenticide?

-Each day our wildlife is in danger of being poisoned by homeowners, local businesses, and professional exterminators.
+Each day, local wildlife and pets are poisoned by homeowners, local businesses, and professional exterminators.
 The poison comes from common household pesticides, the most dangerous of which are called “Anticoagulant Rodenticides.”
-This type of poison is easily purchased and commonly used to kill rodents.
+This type of poison is easily purchased targets rats, mice, gophers and squirrels.

-Rat poison or anticoagulant rodenticides interfere with blood clotting, resulting in uncontrollable bleeding that leads to death.
-Second-generation anticoagulants — including brodifacoum, bromadiolone, difethialone and difenacoum — are especially hazardous and persist for a long time in body tissues.
-These slow-acting poisons are often eaten for several days by rats and mice, causing the toxins to accumulate to many times the lethal dose in their tissues.
-Predators or scavengers like hawks, owls, foxes and mountain lions that feed on poisoned rodents are then also poisoned.
+Rat poison or anticoagulant rodenticides work by interfering with blood clotting, which results in uncontrollable bleeding and death.
+Second-generation anticoagulants — including brodifacoum, bromadiolone, difethialone and difenacoum are slow-acting and therefore are often eaten for several days by rats and mice, causing the toxins to accumulate to many times the lethal dose in their tissues.
+Predators or scavengers like hawks, owls, foxes and mountain lions that feed on poisoned rodents don't stand a chance against these high levels of poison.
+The LAUSD uses more than twenty different poisons in our schools, including anticoagulant rodenticides.

 Update: The LA Department of Recreation & Parks has agreed to stop using second-generation rodenticide.
 Will you make the same commitment?
 Click here to find out why you should tell your exterminator to "lick it..."